Egypt ruling allows time for constitution

-CAIRO A legal case against the assembly writing Egypt's new constitution was referred to the country's top court on Tuesday, a move likely to give the Islamist-dominated body enough time to complete its work before the judges can rule.
+CAIRO Complaints filed by critics of the assembly writing Egypt's new constitution were referred to a higher court on Tuesday, a move likely to give a body heavily influenced by Islamists enough time to complete its work before the judges can rule

 The step appeared to remove legal doubts overshadowing a process that will shape the post-Hosni Mubarak era.
 But the assembly still faces a struggle to build consensus around a text that is exposing fault lines in Egypt's new political landscape.